Therapy For Narcissistic Personality Disorder

 Transference-focused psychotherapy (TFP) for narcissistic personality disorder

 Transference-focused psychotherapy concentrates on the therapeutic relationship between an individual and their therapist, with the goal of improving behavior and communication.
 During this therapy a person may direct their own feelings and emotional distress towards a therapist.
-Doing this enables a person with NPD to practice emotional control and may improve relationship skills.
+Doing this type of psychotherapy enables a person with NPD to practice emotional control and may improve relationship skills.

 Gestalt counseling